 The Chaffee Art Center is a great place to spend some time looking at art pieces you might not find anywhere else.

-Located about half a mile from Rutland Station, the museum is easy to get to and contains unique art, done by local artists.
+Located in Western Vermont, about half a mile from the Rutland Station, the museum is easy to get to and contains unique art, mostly made by local artists.

 The Chaffee Art Center opened in 1961.
 The building was built by George Chaffee, an influential businessman who resided in Rutland in the 1930s, and who also built what is now the Paramount Theatre.
 The building was abandoned for quite some time until the owners of the Chaffee Art Center were able to revive the magnificent building.